hroarr28/React-Technical-Challenge/README.md

 Testing would be added to insure the product is working correctly.
 I created Hooks in the project to allow tests to be written easily.

-I would add the user data into a SQL data like postgresql and use axios or something simular to access the data.
+I would add the user data into a SQL data like postgresql and use axios or something similar to access the data.

 If the product were to get a lot more complex I would consider moving from context to something like Redux.